-Exercise Addiction: Part 2- The Steps Leading To Exercise Addiction
+Exercise Addiction: The Steps Leading To Exercise Addiction

 Originally thought to be an obsessive compulsive disorder (OCD), exercise addiction distinguishes itself from impulse control disorders in several important ways.
 With compulsive disorders the individual obsesses about performing ritualistic activity that revolves around unrealistic outcomes.
 Take the common OCD example of an individual who can’t stop washing their hands out of a need to remain germ free.
-It’s not possible nor realistic to not have germs on your hands, nor is it rational to spend significant amounts of time worrying about contracting disease from germs on your hands.
-In any case the desired outcome of the obsessive behavior is unrealistic.
-Contrast this with the addict thinking about their next hit and how they will feel as a result.
-In addiction the individual ruminates about a very realistic, although negative, outcome from his or her behavior- regardless of the consequences.
-This along with the development of tolerance, withdrawal symptoms and relapse readily separates exercise addiction from anxiety-related compulsive disorders.
+It’s not possible nor is it realistic to not have some germs on your hands, nor is it rational to spend significant amounts of time worrying about contracting disease from germs on your hands.
+In any case, the desired outcome of the obsessive behavior is unrealistic.
+Contrast this with the addict thinking about their next high and how they will feel as a result.
+In addiction, the individual ruminates about a very realistic, (although negative), outcome from his or her behavior, regardless of the consequences.
+This, along with the development of tolerance, withdrawal symptoms and relapse readily separates exercise addiction from anxiety-related compulsive disorders.
 To determine behavior that can be classified as exercise addiction, it must conform with the following four phases of addiction.
 Phases that are best illustrated by the following example:

 Exercise Addiction: Phase 1- Recreational Exercise